Ben Small (politician): Political positions

 During preselection, Small was described by state Liberal members as a moderate candidate who appealed to several state factions.
-However, he has since been aligned with the conservative National Right faction of the federal Liberal Party (led by Peter Dutton), similar to his predecessor Cormann.
+However, he has since been aligned with the conservative National Right faction of the federal Liberal Party (led by Peter Dutton during Small's Senate term), similar to his predecessor Cormann.
 He was also a member of the Regional and Rural grouping.

 Since joining the Senate, Small has described himself as an advocate for small business and free enterprise.
 He supports the GST distribution reform and criticised demands from the eastern states to reconsider the deal.
-He supported the government's withdrawn religious discrimination bill, which was intended to protect the rights of people of faith but was criticised for allowing discrimination by religious institutions (particularly against LGBT people).
+He supported the Morrison government's withdrawn religious discrimination bill, which was intended to protect the rights of people of faith but was criticised for allowing discrimination by religious institutions (particularly against LGBT people).
 He has advocated for nuclear energy as a means to reduce carbon emissions.

-Small was one of several government backbenchers who opposed attempts to enforce gender quotas in state Liberal Party branches.
+Small was one of several Morrison government backbenchers who opposed attempts to enforce gender quotas in state Liberal Party branches.